All Episodes

 Thanks so much for having me.

-And you did an incredible job telling your story, and I've also seen your TED talk, and uh and you're very poised, which is um it's I'm I'm telling you, you're amazing.
+And I've also seen your TED Talk, and you're very poised, which is, I'm telling you, you're amazing.

-I've seen I've dealt with a lot of people who've been through these things.
+I've dealt with a lot of people who've been through these things.

-Looking back, I'm not sure that there's anything that would have like prepared me for it or could have prevented what happened.
+Looking back, I'm not sure that there's anything that would have prepared me for it or could have prevented what happened.

 I feel like I did the only thing I could do.

-I think that would have been helpful because I mean we talk about you know, fire safety, stranger danger, what to do if you get in an earthquake.
+And so I think even just having that empowerment of realizing that even in that most dire of situations, I still had a choice, I think that would have been helpful because I mean, we talk about fire safety, stranger danger, what to do if you get in an earthquake.

-We talk about all those kinds of forms of safety, but has anyone ever talked to you about what you should do if someone breaks into your home in the middle of the night and has a knife at your neck?
+But has anyone ever talked to you about what you should do if someone breaks into your home in the middle of the night and has a knife at your neck?

 No.

-And certainly not every uh circumstance can be covered, not every scenario can be covered in prevention education, but many of them can.
+Not every scenario can be covered in prevention education, but many of them can.

 And I agree with you.